Eagle-Rock-Analytics/historical-obs-platform/README.md

 ## License

-This project is licensed under the BSD 3-Clause License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU GPLv3 - see the [LICENSE](LICENSE) file for details.

 ## Support